Analytics: The discovery and communication of meaningful patterns in data.

 Posting consistency is exactly what it sounds like.
 How consistent are you with posting new (high quality) content to your blog?

-This is the most challenging data point for me.
-I can understand conceptually how posting consistency benefits a blog.
-I’ve witnessed it with Pinch of Yum as Lindsay has posted 3–4 times a week for over four years.
+On Pinch of Yum, Lindsay has posted consistently over the past 10+ years that the POY team has been growing the blog.
 Each one of those posts was a building block in the slow (but steady) construction of a successful blog.

 Daily page views are important, but a more important data point to track is the consistency in which you post to your blog.